 The Lochend Wind Farm Extension Project

-The Lochend Wind Farm Extension Project seeks to expand upon the four wind turbines which were commissioned in 2017 by Constantine.
+The Lochend Wind Farm Extension Project seeks to expand upon the four wind turbines which were commissioned by Constantine in 2017.
 The site exists to the east of Lochend, 8 kilometres southwest of John 0′ Groats and 16 kilometres east of Thurso, in Caithness.

-The proposal is to extend the existing wind farm site with a further 5 wind energy turbines each of 149.9 m tip height 4.2 MW capacity, as well as 10 MW of battery storage.
+The proposal is to extend the existing wind farm site with a further 5 wind energy turbines each of up to 149.9 m tip height and 4.2 MW capacity, as well as 10 MW of battery storage.

 The existing site consists of 4 wind turbines each of 99.5 m tip height 2.3 Megawatts (MW) capacity.
 In its first year of production, these four wind turbines produced 22,102 MWh of electricity. – or a reduction in carbon emissions by compared to non-renewable electricity generators.*